stuartmees/project-01-pacman/README.md

 Then I put the logic in that detected if PacMan and any ghost were in the same gridBox, and thus PacMan had been eaten.
 If this happened ghost positions were reset, their intervals cleared and set again and the score adjusted appropriately.

 ### Challenges and wins
-_Describe the biggest challenges.
-  How did you overcome them?
-  Did you decide to pivot because of time constraints?
-  What did you learn from these problems?_

-_Describe the wins.
-  What are you most proud of?
-  What did this project help you to understand the most?_

 My biggest challenge was making the ghosts appear to follow PacMan instead of just moving randomly.
 This was therefore also my biggest win.